Sproats992/MarsPhotos/README.md

 This endpoint has a very rich data return, really too rich for a mobile application (IMHO).
 If this was a commercial proposition I would look at reducing the complexity of the data sent to the app by adding an intermediary back-end microservice, removing unused parts and tailoring returns to suit particlar functional areas of the mobile app, though the feed is used directly for demo purposes.

-This codebase reuses an MVVM and Clear Architecture template pattern I have used for several demo projects.
+This codebase reuses an MVVM and Clean Architecture template pattern I have used for several demo projects.

 # Software Architecture